 Dates for your Diary

 Angus Diabetes Forum - for adults affected by Type 2 diabetes.
 A relevant talk by a health care or other professional and a chance to ask questions and socialise with others over a cuppie.
 No need to book, no charge, and patients can bring a friend or family member for support.
 Patients may attend any forum that suits them, not just the one in their own locality.
-Note that we are no longer repeating topics in each locality, so the forum will rotate around Angus venues, with 6 meetings per year.

-If you would like further information about any of these self management options, please contact the Primary Care Team on 01307 474889 or firstname.lastname@example.org
+If you would like further information about any of these self management options, please contact the Primary Care Development Team on 01307 474889 or firstname.lastname@example.org